nimh-mbdu/post_doc_job_ad/README.md

 ### EXPERIENCED

 In your application, please tell us about any exposure you have had to processing pipelines for biomedical imaging data (e.g. fMRI, calcium imaging, electrophysiology, etc).
-We also want to hear about your experience coding in languages commonly used in data science such Python or R. We're also interested in student who know a bit about front-end development and visualization with tools like Javascript or D3.
+We also want to hear about your experience coding in languages commonly used in data science such Python or R. We're also interested in student who know a bit about front-end development and visualization with tools like Javascript and D3.
 Experience with distributed, high-performance computing tools such as [Docker](https://www.docker.com)/[Singularity](https://singularity.lbl.gov) and batch processing systems such as [SLURM](http://slurm.schedmd.com/) is a plus.

 ### PROVEN